Giulio Donati: Primavera and first team

 Born in Pietrasanta, the Province of Lucca, Donati started his career at hometown club Lucchese.
 In July 2008, he was signed by Inter Milan and played for its Primavera team (under-20 youth team).

-At the start of 2009–10 season, Donati was called up to the first team for a number of friendlies.
+At the start of the 2009–10 season, Donati was called up to the first team for a number of friendlies.
 On 16 December 2009, he made his debut against Livorno at Coppa Italia.
 With both teams resting numbers of regular starters, the match ended in a 1–0 win.
-He subsequently also received call ups to the next two competitive matches (against Lazio and Chievo) and started a mid-season friendly.
+He subsequently also received call-ups to the next two competitive matches (against Lazio and Chievo) and started a mid-season friendly.

 Loan to Lecce

-On 25 June 2010, he was loaned to newly promoted Serie A team Lecce with option to sign him in a co-ownership deal.
+On 25 June 2010, he was loaned to newly promoted Serie A team Lecce with an option to sign him in a co-ownership deal.
 He made 16 appearances for Lecce in a season in which the Salentini were relegated.
 He was also a regular for the Italian u20 and u21 sides during the season.
 Lecce did not take up the option to sign him on a co-ownership deal.

 Loan to Padova

 Donati spend the 2011–12 season on loan at Serie B side Calcio Padova.
 On 25 August, he made his Serie B debut with Padova in the away draw against Sampdoria.
-There he found regular first team football and made a total of 30 appearances.
+There he found regular first-team football and made a total of 30 appearances.